 S Dretske-sees O (where O is a particular object) if

-(i) S Grice-sees O (as modified in section IX, below), and
+(i) S Grice-sees O (as modified in section 15.3.3), and

 (ii) S figure-ground sees X, and

 (iii) O is causally responsible for (ii).

 Note the greater specificity of (iii) relative to Grice’s definition.
 Grice simply required that O (the thing S sees) be responsible for some sense impression or other.
 Dretske requires that O be causally responsible for a figure-ground appearance of a discrete object.